Undergraduate Programs in

 Programs and Majors

-The Psychology Department offers you the option of pursuing a BA or a BS.
+The Department of Psychology offers you the option of pursuing a BA or a BS.
 Both degrees’ strengths are in research sequence, where you will learn methods and statistical skills that are transferable to a variety of careers and occupations.
 The research courses are capped at smaller numbers to allow faculty to work closely with their students and provide an intimate class setting.

 Unlike other schools, Hofstra requires an additional research seminar that helps build advanced skills and prepares students for graduate school in psychology or other career paths.